dmakvh/eureka/Getting-started-with-Eureka.md

 For more advanced server configurations, refer to the options available [here](http://netflix.github.com/eureka/javadoc/eureka-core/com/netflix/eureka/EurekaServerConfig.html).

-[Running](https://github.com/Netflix/eureka/wiki/Running-the-Demo-Application) the demo application may help you to understand the configurations more.
+[Running](https://github.com/Netflix/eureka/wiki/Running-the-Demo-Application) the demo application may help you to understand the configurations better.